flyingwhale/poc/README.markdown

 The aim of this project is to create an easy to use generic output caching component for  PHP applications.

 ## Features
  * Caching of the output on certain circumstances that you define
  * Cache invalidation by TTL (of course)
  * Blacklisting / cache invalidation by application state
  * Blacklisting by Output content
  * For caching it utilizes many interface, those are:
    * Memcached
    * Redis
    * MongoDb
    * It's own filesystem based engine.
  * APC (experimental, performs and works well on a webserver, but unfortunately the cli interface is not behaves like it should and cannot be unit tested properly so I don't include it in the master)
  * Cache tagging
     * For this feature we utilize MySQL, but more are coming
     * Cache Invalidation by tags
     * Minimal overhead on the performance
     * Easy (one line) to turn off/on
     * Controls headers

-Even more features are coming ,so stay tuned.
+Even more features are coming, so stay tuned.

 ## INSTALLATION